Azathothas/Stars/README.md

 - [LemmyNet/lemmy](https://github.com/LemmyNet/lemmy) – 🐀 A link aggregator and forum for the fediverse
 - [Lukas-Heiligenbrunner/AURCache](https://github.com/Lukas-Heiligenbrunner/AURCache) – A cache build server for Archlinux AUR packages and serving them
 - [Lurk/clink](https://github.com/Lurk/clink) – url cleaner
+- [Merklemap/merklemap-cli](https://github.com/Merklemap/merklemap-cli) – Discover and enumerate all subdomains associated with a website, including those not publicly advertised.
+Use this tool to conduct thorough security assessments, validate your organization's digital footprint, or enhance your reconnaissance capabilities for penetration testing and bug bounty hunting.
 - [Mic92/cntr](https://github.com/Mic92/cntr) – A container debugging tool based on FUSE
 - [Mic92/envfs](https://github.com/Mic92/envfs) – Fuse filesystem that returns symlinks to executables based on the PATH of the requesting process.
 - [Mic92/vmsh](https://github.com/Mic92/vmsh) – Shell into a virtualized linux, with your own tools